flopezag/tutorials.secured-OrionLD/README.md

 we have the upload the Personal Data associated to a person (e.g. Ole's Personal Data has the entityID `urn:ngsi-ld:Person:person001`).

-> Note: We should manage all the permissions related to the OrionLD API but for this document we will center only
+> Note: We should manage all the permissions related to the OrionLD API but for this document we will focused on
-> on the previous resources.
+> the previous resources.
 >
 > Note: The script `mgmt-users-organizations` will create all the corresponding permissions for this example application.